 The Market Analysis Tracking System (MATS) Participating States report lists by state/territory the number of open and closed actions, the most recent entry date and the total number of actions.
 This report is useful in determining which states/territories are actively using MATS to alert NAIC members of action calls.

+Market Conduct Annual Statement (MCAS) Correspondence Tracking Report

+The Market Conduct Annual Statement (MCAS) Correspondence Tracking Report provides a correspondence dashboard of the correspondence between the NAIC and companies regarding the MCAS.

 Market Conduct Annual Statement (MCAS) Filing Status Report

 The Market Conduct Annual Statement (MCAS) Filing Status report provides the latest status for each company’s Market Conduct Annual Statement filing by state and line of business.
 The companies listed on this report are those doing enough business in a given state to likely meet the threshold requirements for filing.